 One way we support leadership development is to send representation to key conferences.
 In 2017, Chair-elect, Shari Spoelman, represented our chapter at JCEP (the Joint Council of Extension Professionals).
 In April three members, Shari Spoelman, Emily Proctor and I attended the Public Issues Leadership conference in Washington DC.
 Shari received a scholarship from ESP National to help her attend.
 Ann Chastain, Bonnie Zoia, Bethany Prykucki, and Shari Spoelman attended the National ESP Conference in Wilmington, North Carolina in October.

-Ann Chastain, Bonnie Zoia and Shari Spoelman attended the National ESP Conference in Wilmington, North Carolina in October.

-In April, ESP was represented at the MSU Extension Retiree Luncheon event by Emily Proctor and several other ESP members.
+In April, ESP was represented at the MSU Extension Retiree Luncheon event by Emily Proctor and Ann Chastain.

 ESP establishes opportunities to support professionalism in Extension.
 This year, we offered two professional development opportunities.
 The first held in January, was a webinar, Maximize Your Strengths and Increase Your Effectiveness as a Leader and had 17 participants.
 Thank you Bethany Prykucki and Emily Proctor for organizing this professional development for our members and other Extension personnel.
 The second professional development opportunity was when ESP chapter partnered with the Michigan Extension Association of Family and Consumer Sciences and offered a Route Your Retirement simulation workshop for ESP and MEAFCS members and other Extension staff, at the MSU credit union.
 We had a full house with 74 attendees.
 A special thank you to Erica Tobe for being the lead on this professional development event.

-A new scholarship committee was formed and scholarships are now available for ESP National conference, JCEP, PILD and International Study Tours.
+An ad-hoc scholarship committee was formed and developed ESP member scholarships applications to support attendance at the ESP National conference, JCEP, PILD and International Study Tours.

-The by-laws were reviewed and proposed changes were developed which will be voted on at this ESP Fall Extension Conference meeting.
+The by-laws were reviewed and proposed changes were developed which will be voted on at this Fall Extension Conference ESP meeting.

 A fairly detailed timeline has been developed to help keep board members on track and ESP business conducted on time.